top of page

 You, the author, invest zero dollars; and you get paid a small percentage of sales (royalties).

-Or worse, they may be taken advantage of by a vanity press - a predatory company that masquerades as a “publisher” and pretends to offer you a traditional publishing contract…but then asks YOU to pay for all or some of the book’s production costs.
+Or worse, they may be taken advantage of by a vanity press - a predatory company that masquerades as a “publisher” and pretends to offer you a traditional publishing contract…but then asks YOU to pay for the book’s production costs.

 Yuck!